marcm96/maven-samples/README.md

 [![Build status](https://travis-ci.org/toratrading/maven-samples.svg?branch=master)](https://travis-ci.org/toratrading/maven-samples/builds) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/1d5ac34e3b8e48d8b0f2f68c80499047)](https://www.codacy.com/app/yohlulz/maven-samples?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=toratrading/maven-samples&amp;utm_campaign=Badge_Grade) [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/1d5ac34e3b8e48d8b0f2f68c80499047)](https://www.codacy.com/app/yohlulz/maven-samples?utm_source=github.com&utm_medium=referral&utm_content=toratrading/maven-samples&utm_campaign=Badge_Coverage)

-This repository is intented as an example of how a multi-module Maven project can be setup and integrated with:
+This com.mm.repository is intented as an example of how a multi-module Maven project can be setup and integrated with:
 * **[Codacy](https://www.codacy.com "Codacy")** - static analysis front-end that uses tools for a number of languages.
 When integrated with your GitHub repo, it analyses your master branch and any other you select in the settings and gives you a summary of possible issues with your code.
 Not only that; whenever a new pull request is opened, it checks whether it fixes any of those issue (good) or it adds new ones (bad).
 This allows you to try and set a trend towards cleanliness, or at least to avoid getting further from it.
 * **[Travis CI](https://travis-ci.org/ "Travis CI")** - (Wikipedia)
 > hosted, distributed continuous integration service used to build and test software projects hosted at GitHubhosted, distributed continuous integration service used to build and test software projects hosted at GitHub